blackbaud/stache1/tutorials/getting-started/index.md

 > TO DO:  In the list of steps above, it would be preferable to use a resource that lists constituents rather than Constituent (GET).
 In that way you would retrieve a list of constituentId's that could be used at a later time to perform a Constituent (GET) or a Constituent (Update).

->TO DO: The steps above will require images.
->
 >TO DO: The steps above may require additional URI parameters (tenand id?)

 ![Ipsum Image][ipsum-image-00]